Planning your trip to Olympic? Check out our Top 10 Tips to Plan Like A Park Ranger

-Lower Queets Road, Upper Queets Road, and Queets Campground (primitive) are open.
+Lower Queets Road, Upper Queets Road, and Queets Campground (primitive) are closed due to storm damage.

 Note: The Upper and Lower Queets roads and Queets Campground are subject to close on short notice for safety due to hazardous weather.
-Call the recorded Road & Weather line at 360-565-3131 to check current status and area information (updated twice daily).
+Call the recorded Road & Weather line at 360-565-3131 to check current status and area information.

 Flush toilets and drinking water are available during the summer season only.

 Road access to Staircase is via Forest Service Road 24, a gravel road along Lake Cushman.
 Olympic National Forest - Lake Cushman Area (usda.gov)

 All Wilderness Camping Permits must be obtained in advance.
 Trailhead permits are not available.
 Wilderness Camping Permits are reservable online at Recreation.gov through the Olympic National Park Wilderness Permit page prior to the planned trip or over the phone.
 If you have questions, Wilderness Information Center staff are available via email at OLYM_WIC@nps.gov or by phone at (360) 565-3100 - option 4.
 For more information, visit the Wilderness Backpacking Reservations page.